Our 2020/21 Winter Pandemic Plan

 until further notice.

 It’s safe to say most of us were caught off guard.
 We had our work projects all lined up.
 We started meeting with community partners to put Summer and Fall events in place.
-All of a sudden, the bits and pieces we had gathering along the way, seemed to no longer fit.
+All of a sudden, the bits and pieces we had gathered along the way, seemed to no longer fit.

-With community partners, we’ll be re-training, learning new digital skills and building capacity for the future.
-The London and Area Network Co-ordinator will be connecting (virtually) with researchers, non-profit organizations, and local services boards to develop a more collaborative approach to addressing needs during this difficult time and in the near future.
+Please note: over the Winter months, we’ll be re-training, learning new digital skills and building capacity for the future.
+The London and Area Network Co-ordinator will be connecting (virtually) with researchers, non-profit organizations, and local services boards to develop a more collaborative approach to addressing needs and providing services during this difficult time and in the near future.